Identification of different types of high-frequency defects in superconducting qubits: Experimental demonstration

 \section{Experimental demonstration}

 The reported method was experimentally demonstrated by performing TLS defect spectroscopy in a c-shunt flux qubit coupled to a 3D microwave cavity~[\cref{fig3}(a),(b)].
 The 3D microwave cavity provided a clean electromagnetic environment without spurious microwave modes, which was important for reliable identification of TLS defects.
 The qubit was fabricated on a high-resistivity silicon substrate by double-angle shadow evaporation of aluminum.
 Details of the qubit design can be found in the previous work~\cite{Abdurakhimov2019}.
 The qubit was measured via dispersive readout using the experimental setup described in~\cref{appendix-measurement-setup}.
 The qubit spectrum as a function of the applied magnetic flux $\Phi_e$ is shown in~\cref{fig3}(c).
-By fitting the spectrum using the scqubits package~\cite{Groszkowski2021}, the parameters of the c-shunt flux qubit were estimated to be $\alpha \approx 0.457$, $E_\text{C}/h \approx $\,3.2\,GHz, $E_{C_\text{S}}/h \approx $\,0.24\,GHz, and $E_\text{J}/h \approx $\,160\,GHz.
+The area of the qubit loop was about 16\,$\mu$m$^2$, and, hence, the magnetic flux bias of $0.5\Phi_0$ corresponded to the applied magnetic field of approximately 65\,$\mu$T. By fitting the spectrum using the scQubits Python package~\cite{Groszkowski2021}, the parameters of the c-shunt flux qubit were estimated to be $\alpha \approx 0.457$, $E_\text{C}/h \approx $\,3.2\,GHz, $E_{C_\text{S}}/h \approx $\,0.24\,GHz, and $E_\text{J}/h \approx $\,160\,GHz.
 In separate measurements at the optimal flux bias point of $\Phi_e = 0.5\Phi_0$, the following system parameters were determined: cavity resonance frequency $\omega_c/2\pi \approx $~8.192\,GHz, qubit transition frequency $\omega_\text{q}/2\pi \approx $~3.825\,GHz, qubit anharmonicity $A/2\pi \approx$~1\,GHz, qubit energy-relaxation time $T_1\approx$~53\,$\mu$s, and qubit Hahn-echo dephasing time $T_\text{2E}\approx$~34\,$\mu$s.